 Recent Publications (within the last five years)

-Bracknell, C., (2017), Maaya Waabiny (Playing with Sound): Nyungar Song Language and Spoken Language.
+Bracknell, C., (2017), Maaya Waab (Playing with Sound): Nyungar Song Language and Spoken Language in the South-West of Western Australia.
 Recirculating Songs: Revitalising the Singing Practices of Indigenous Australia , 45-57, Canberra, Australia, Asia-Pacific Linguistics.

 Collard, L., Hartley, J., Scott, K., Lucy, N., Bracknell, C., (2017), Could a ‘Noongarpedia’ form the basis for an emerging form of citizenship in the age of new media?.
 Media and Citizenship: Between Marginalisation and Participation, 159-180, South Africa, HSRC Press.

 Bracknell, C., (2016), Bobby Roberts: Intermediary and Outlaw of Western Australia’s South Coast.
 Brokers and Boundaries: Colonial Exploration in Indigenous Territory, 119-139, Canberra, Australia, ANU E Press.

 Bracknell, C., Collard, L., Palmer, D., Revell, G., (2015), Ngatj baranginy Ngulluckiny koorliny Derbal Yirigan bilya: Take Me to the Place the Estuary that Place on the River that Rises and Falls.
 Take me to the River: the story of Perth's foreshore , 253-268, Perth, Australia, UWA Publishing.